Title image © thevampiredio

 - Use of Terrain: Objects lying around are tossed in the opponent's direction, and the magical abilities of the casters allow them to run on ceilings and walls, or just fly around and make abnormal use of the space.

-I am sure there are some things I missed, but those are the elements that stand out to me.
-But what these component outline is something that is so much more than attacking and making saving throws.
+I am sure there are some things I missed, but regardless, it is clear that in such discussions a spell duel is so much more than attacking and making saving throws.
 Consequently, we will need additional mechanics to make this vision a practical reality in our 5e campaigns.

 © KnightOfAnsatsu